slawinski/glock-log/STORAGE_MIGRATION.md

 # Storage Migration: AsyncStorage → MMKV

-This document outlines the migration from AsyncStorage to MMKV in the Glock Log app, providing a flexible abstraction layer that allows easy switching between storage backends.
+This document outlines the migration from AsyncStorage to MMKV in the TriggerNote app, providing a flexible abstraction layer that allows easy switching between storage backends.

 ## 🚀 Benefits of MMKV